codecloudmaster/terraform-beginner-bootcamp-2023/journal/week1.md

 ### Working with JSON

-We could use the jsonencode to create the json policy inline in the hcl.
+We could use the JSON encode to create the JSON policy inline in the hcl.

 ```tf
 > jsonencode({"hello"="world"})